eic/irt/README.md

   It is assumed that a user ia familiar with the [ATHENA software](https://eic.phy.anl.gov/ip6) environment, and a juggler singularity container "jug_xl" is running.
-It is also assumed that dd4hep sources are available either via cvmfs or locally, and athena detector software is installed.
-In the following /tmp/ATHENA is supposed to be a scratch directory.
-For the sake of completeness, the following sequence of commands installs all what is needed under /tmp/ATHENA:
+It is also assumed that dd4hep sources are available either via cvmfs or locally, and athena detector software is installed.  .
+For the sake of completeness, the following sequence of commands installs all what is needed under /tmp, assuming that eic-shell was just started (see [ATHENA software](https://eic.phy.anl.gov/ip6 for further details):

 ```
-mkdir -p /tmp/ATHENA && cd /tmp/ATHENA
+# In the following /tmp/ATHENA is supposed to be a *link* to a safe scratch directory
+# <your-safe-scratch-area> somewhere on a (local) filesystem:

+# Install "athena" detector description (at least the materials are needed);
+cd /tmp && ln -s <your-safe-scratch-area> ATHENA && cd ATHENA
 git clone https://eicweb.phy.anl.gov/EIC/detectors/athena.git
 cd athena && mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=/tmp/ATHENA ..
 make -j2 install

+# Install "ip6" description;
 cd /tmp/ATHENA
 git clone https://eicweb.phy.anl.gov/EIC/detectors/ip6.git
 cd ip6 && mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=/tmp/ATHENA ..
 make -j2 install

+# Install a particular branch of the EIC data model (will become master soon);
+cd /tmp/ATHENA
+git clone https://eicweb.phy.anl.gov/EIC/eicd.git --branch ayk-00
+cd eicd && mkdir build && cd build
+cmake -DCMAKE_INSTALL_PREFIX=/tmp/ATHENA ..
+make -j2 install

 ```

 <br/>

 Installation
 ------------

+  Now install the IRT library itself, and a particular juggler branch.

 ```
 cd /tmp/ATHENA